Glenview, Illinois: Public schools

-Southeast and East Glenview residents are served by Wilmette Public Schools District 39 and Avoca School District 37, Northeast Glenview is served by Northbrook/Glenview School District 30, which includes Willowbrook Elementary School and Maple Junior High; Northwest Glenview is served by West Northfield School District 31, and Southwest and South Glenview is served by East Maine School District 63.
-All of these districts include parts of Glenview within their boundaries.
+Southeast and East Glenview residents are served by Wilmette Public Schools District 39 and Avoca School District 37.
+Northeast Glenview is served by Northbrook/Glenview School District 30, which includes Willowbrook Elementary School and Maple Junior High.
+Northwest Glenview is served by West Northfield School District 31.

 Most of Glenview is located within the Glenbrook South High School attendance area of Northfield Township High School District 225.

 Glenview residents who live on or east of Harms Road are served by New Trier Township High School District 203.
-Public high school students who reside there attend New Trier High School.
-The small portion of Glenview south of Central Road is served by East Maine School District 63 and Maine Township High School District 207.
-Public school students who reside in that area attend Washington or Melzer Elementary, Gemini Junior High and Maine East High School.
+Public high school students who reside there attend New Trier High School in Northfield and Winnetka.

+A small portion of Glenview south of Central Road is served by East Maine School District 63 and Maine Township High School District 207.
+Public school students who reside in that area attend Washington or Melzer Elementary, Gemini Junior High, and Maine East High School.

 Private schools

-Glenview is home to three parochial schools: Our Lady of Perpetual Help School, Open Arms Child Development Center (a ministry of Immanuel Lutheran Church), and Saint Catherine Labouré School.
-Our Lady of Perpetual Help School and Saint Catherine Labouré School educate pre-K and K-8 students.
-Open Arms Child Development Center is a school for pre-K and kindergarten students.
-Glenview New Church Schools, offers a Christian-based influence on its education.
-GNCS offers pre-K and K-8 as well as offering some part-time high school classes in the MANC (Midwestern Academy of the New Church) program.
-Glenview Montessori School is a fully accredited, non-sectarian school for 2-6-year-olds and is part of the Deerfield Montessori Schools, one of the first Montessori schools established in Illinois.
+Glenview is home to three parochial schools: Our Lady of Perpetual Help School, Open Arms Christian Child Development Center (a ministry of Immanuel Lutheran Church), and Saint Catherine Labouré School.
+Our Lady of Perpetual Help and Saint Catherine Labouré educate pre-K and K-8 students.
+Open Arms Christian Child Development Center is a school for pre-K and kindergarten students.
+Glenview New Church School offers a Christian-based education for pre-K and K-8 students as well as some classes for high school students as part of the Midwestern Academy of the New Church program.
 Kensington School has a campus in Glenview, and offers pre-K and kindergarten education.